kubernetes/enhancements/keps/sig-instrumentation/5808-native-histogram-support/README.md

 This KEP proposes adding support for [Prometheus Native Histograms](https://prometheus.io/docs/specs/native_histograms/) to Kubernetes component metrics.
 Starting with Prometheus v3.8.0, native histograms are supported as a stable feature.
 Native histograms use exponential bucket boundaries instead of fixed boundaries, providing significant storage efficiency (~10x reduction in time series count per histogram), improved query performance, and finer-grained visibility into distributions while maintaining full backward compatibility with existing monitoring infrastructure through a dual exposition strategy.

 The implementation introduces a feature gate (`NativeHistograms`) to provide safe rollout and rollback capabilities.
-When enabled, Kubernetes components will expose histogram metrics in both classic and native formats simultaneously, ensuring existing dashboards and alerts continue to function while users can migrate to native histograms at their own pace.
+When enabled, Kubernetes components will expose histogram metrics in both classic and native formats simultaneously (when PrometheusProto format is requested), ensuring existing dashboards and alerts continue to function while users can migrate to native histograms at their own pace.
 Rollback is handled primarily through Prometheus-side configuration (for Prometheus 3.x users) or via the K8s feature gate.

 ## Motivation